pretzelai/pretzelai/README.md

 #### Inline Tab Completion

 - Start typing in a cell to get inline tab completions
-- Wait for 1 second to trigger completions
+- Wait for 1 second to trigger completions.
+You'll see a little spinner just before the blue Ask AI button in the cell

 The default Pretzel AI Server uses [Mistral's Codestral](https://mistral.ai/news/codestral/) but you can switch the inline completion model in Pretzel AI Settings.
 See the [configuration](#configuration) section.